 a.
-General:
+General

-Materials used in dock systems shall have a demonstrated history of use in salt water environments of at least 10 years, or otherwise be approved by a licensed engineer practicing in waterfront engineering.
+Materials used in dock systems shall have a demonstrated history of use in salt water environments of at least 10 years, or otherwise be approved by a professional civil or structural engineer that is licensed in the state of California and who practices in waterfront engineering.
 Materials used in dock systems are to be new and in good condition.

-- (1) Flotation: - (a) Flotation systems shall be the products of manufacturers and contractors regularly engaged in the production of such items for marine construction. - (b) Flotation units shall consist of: - 1) Concrete cast around a solid, closed cell foam core, or - 2) Fiberglass, polyethylene or plastic shell with a fitting, solid, closed cell foam core. - (2) Plastics:
+- (1) Flotation - (a) Flotation systems shall be the products of manufacturers and contractors regularly engaged in the production of such items for marine construction. - (b) Flotation units shall consist of: - 1) Concrete cast around a solid, closed cell foam core, or - 2) Fiberglass, polyethylene or plastic shell with a fitting, solid, closed cell foam core. - (2) Plastics

 All plastics used in the dock systems shall be ultra-violet light stabilized or protected.
-Plastics proposed for use must have a demonstrable performance history in salt water environments of at least ten years, or be the recommendation of a California licensed Engineer.
+Plastics proposed for use must have a demonstrable performance history in salt water environments of at least ten years, or be the recommendation of a California-licensed Civil or Structural Engineer.
 Design strengths and thickness shall be appropriate for the intended purpose.

-(3) Foam core for floats shall be a rigid block of closed cell expanded polystyrene with a unit weight of between 0.95 to 1.2 pounds per cubic foot.
-Properties of foam shall conform to ASTM C578, with maximum water absorption of 3.0 percent or less as determined by ASTM C 272, Method C. The foam core shall not have more than 10 percent reground material, and reground foam pieces shall not exceed 3/8-inch diameter.

-- b.
-Timber: - (1) All wood-construction fingers shall have framing that includes cross-members that provide rigid connection to the full-length stringers.
+- (3) Foam core for floats shall be a rigid block of closed cell expanded polystyrene with a unit weight of between 0.95 to 1.2 pounds per cubic foot.
+Properties of foam shall conform to ASTM C578, with maximum water absorption of 3.0 percent or less as determined by ASTM C 272, Method C. The foam core shall not have more than 10 percent reground material, and reground foam pieces shall not exceed 3/8-inch diameter. - b.
+Timber - (1) All wood-construction fingers shall have framing that includes cross-members that provide rigid connection to the full-length stringers.
 All connections shall be made using thru-bolts.